magento/merchdocs/src/magento/magento-marketplace.md

 [Magento Marketplace][1] is our next generation application store that offers merchants a curated selection of solutions, and provides qualified developers the tools, platform, and prime location to build a thriving business.

-The installation process for Marketplace purchases is different for "on premise" installations of Magento Commerce than for [Adobe Commerce Cloud][2].
+The installation process for Marketplace purchases is different for _on premise_ installations of Magento Commerce than for Magento installations hosted on [Adobe Commerce Cloud][2].

 ![]({% link images/images/magento-marketplace.png %}){: .zoom}
 _[Magento Marketplace][1]_